miku/goforprogrammers/3-program-design/1-flow.md

 * if interface emerge, great - factor them out

 This is a bottom-up approach, as opposed to the interface-first approach (which often ends up with one or at most two implementations, anyway).

+> The bigger the interface, the weaker the abstraction. -- [Go Proverbs](https://youtu.be/PAAkCSZUG1c?t=317)